currents-dev/cypress-cloud/.github/README.md

 npm install cypress-cloud
 ```

-Create a new configuration file: `currents.config.js` in the project’s root, set the `projectId` and the record key obtained from [Currents](https://app.currents.dev) or your self-hosted instance of Sorry Cypress:
+- Create a new configuration file: `currents.config.js` in the Cypress project’s root
+- Set the `projectId` and the record key obtained from [Currents](https://app.currents.dev) or your self-hosted instance of Sorry Cypress:

 ```js
 // currents.config.js